CFHArchive/UAPI/README.md

 CanaryLib - Added for nostalgic purposes, and for any servers that may still run CanaryLib, but want access to more plugins.

+Know of an API that you want to be supported by UAPI?
+Please open a new issue with the API's details.

 #Feature Implementation
 The various UAPI features will be implemented in a set order based on a determined priority set by the UAPI developers.
 This order is in an attempt to make UAPI more usable sooner.